Introduction

 8443

-• Stop all DirX Identity services and user interface components, including the Tomcat Services into which you deployed DirX Identity components.
+• Stop all DirX Identity services and UI components, including Tomcat

 Deploying Web Services

-• The home directory of the DirX installation must be readable and executable for group members.
+• DirX home directory must be readable/executable for group members.

-Accounts for Tomcat and DirX Identity Installations (Linux Platforms Only)
+Accounts for Tomcat and DirX Identity (Linux Only)

 • Install Tomcat as superuser.